 During home visits, you will conduct non-invasive tests.
 These tests establish how well organs are functioning and whether any treatment is needed.
 You’ll also measure blood pressure, blood sugar levels, and weight.

-Do health checks for children in care centres
+Do health checks for children in care centers

 We work closely with a local NGO, Khemara.
-This organisation support vulnerable people, including women, children, and disadvantaged families.
+This organization support vulnerable people, including women, children, and disadvantaged families.
 The tests we conduct for children include:

 - Skin disorders

 - Anemia (through physical symptoms)